PuwasalaG/Hierarchical-Book-Chapter/README.md

 - *Tas* to:
- 1. Discuss red points on page 9 and 10 with George.
+ 1. Discuss red points on page  8 with George.
- 2. Find references probabilistic forecasts in Macro
+ 2. Find references probabilistic forecasts in Macro **DONE**
  3. Fix 3D schematic.
 Change notation position of s vectors etc. **DONE**

 - *Everyone* to: